-If you have lost a loved one due to another party's negligence, contact the St. Paul wrongful death lawyers at Rob Roe Law, LLC today for a confidential case review.
-We can help you push forward in the wake of this loss and ensure your family's interests are protected.
+If you have lost a loved one due to another party’s negligence, contact the St. Paul wrongful death lawyer at Rob Roe Law, LLC, today for a confidential case review.
+We can help you push forward in the wake of this loss and ensure your family’s interests are protected.

 Under Minnesota Statutes section 573.02, wrongful death is defined as a death caused by "the wrongful act or omission of any person or corporation."
 This may include negligent acts as well as acts that are intentional.
 Wrongful death claims are similar to personal injury claims with the exception being that the injured party has died and the claim is being brought on their behalf.